Jahrbuch für sexuelle Zwischenstufen

-The Yearbook for Intermediate Sexual Types (Jahrbuch für sexuelle Zwischenstufen) was an annual publication of the Scientific-Humanitarian Committee (Wissenschaftlich-humanitäres Komitee, WhK), the world's first LGBT rights organization founded by German sexologist Magnus Hirschfeld in 1897.
-The periodical featured articles on scientific, literary, and political topics related to sexual and gender minorities.
-It was published regularly from 1899 to 1923 (sometimes quarterly) and more sporadically until 1933 in 23 volumes.
+The Jahrbuch für sexuelle Zwischenstufen (English: Annual of Sexual Intermediaries) was a periodical of the Scientific-Humanitarian Committee (Wissenschaftlich-humanitäres Komitee, WhK), the world's first LGBT rights organization founded by German sexologist Magnus Hirschfeld in 1897.
+The annual publication featured articles on scientific, literary, and political topics related to sexual and gender minorities.
+It was published regularly from 1899 to 1923 (sometimes quarterly) in 23 volumes.
 The complete work comprised a total of more than 11,000 pages.

+Since 2023, Michael Lombardi-Nash, who lives in Jacksonville, Florida, has been translating the “Annuals of Sexual Intermediaries” from German into English and publishing them under the title “Urania Manuscripts.”

+In 2026, Lombardi-Nash completed Volume XXIII, the final volume of the series.
+All 23 volumes are now available in English translation.